Champion Bear Resources Ltd.: Champion Bear Provides an Update on the Parkin Property Joint Venture Exploration Program

 Champion Bear is looking forward to the results of the Joint-Venture exploration program when they become available.

-Mr. Francois Demers, P.Eng, President of Lonmin Canada Inc. and Vice President, Mining and Projects of Wallbridge Mining is the "qualified person" within the meaning of Canadian National Instrument 43-101 - Standards for Disclosure of Mineral Projects, has reviewed and is responsible for the technical content of this news release.
+Mr. J. Michael Sweeny, PGeo, Independent Consultant is the "qualified person" within the meaning of Canadian National Instrument 43-101 - Standards for Disclosure of Mineral Projects, has reviewed and is responsible for the technical content of this news release.

 About Champion Bear